stevenya97/nyc-taxi/README.md

 # nyc-taxi
-An NN exploration into nyc traffic
+An data exploration into nyc traffic trends with jupyter notebook